telerik/blazor-docs/common-features/font-icons.md

 We provide a component that you can use to render icons - the `TelerikIcon` component.
 Its `Icon` parameter takes a Telerik icon from the set we provide out-of-the-box, and you can also configure it to use your own font icons, raster icons or even image sprites.

 To use a Telerik font icon, you can set the `Icon` property to a member of the `Telerik.Blazor.IconName` static class.
-The Visual Studio intellisense should provide you with the available options.
+The Visual Studio intellisense should provide you with the available options and you can also see them in the [online API Reference](https://docs.telerik.com/blazor-ui/api/Telerik.Blazor.IconName).

 You can find the full list of available icons in the [Kendo UI Web Font Icons Library](https://docs.telerik.com/kendo-ui/styles-and-layout/icons-web) article.
 The names of the icons match the classes you see in the article, but without the `k-i-` prefix.
 You can use them as hardcoded strings as well.
 Their corresponding class members are in `CamelCase`.